bcwein/DAT540-EvolutionaryANN/README.md

 Open anaconda command line and type

-> conda env create -f DAT540EANN.yml
+> `conda env create -f DAT540EANN.yml`

 Anaconda will then set up a environment with the packages specifiedin the .yml file

 Finally, activate the environment

-> conda activate DAT540EANN
+> `conda activate DAT540EANN`

 ### Updating environment

 If you need to install another package, update the environment.yml file manually and use the command

-> conda env update --file DAT540EANN.yml  --prune
+> `conda env update --file DAT540EANN.yml  --prune`

 The --prune option causes conda to remove any dependencies that are no longer required from the environment.

 ##  Running the code
-To run the program, use `python TrainingEnvironment.py` in terminal.
+To run the program, use
+> `python TrainingEnvironment.py`

+in terminal or right click the file in vscode.

-The program can also take one additional argument which defines the number of steps in each episode before termination.\
+The program can also take one additional argument which defines the number of steps in each episode before termination.

-Example: `python TrainingEnvironment.py 1000`
+> `python TrainingEnvironment.py 1000`

 ![](gifs/launch.gif)

 ## Results